ged/mixins/README.md

 ## Authors

 - Michael Granger <ged@faeriemud.org>
+- Mahlon E. Smith <mahlon@martini.nu>

 ## License

-Copyright (c) 2025, Michael Granger
-All rights reserved.
+Copyright (c) 2025, Michael Granger and Mahlon E. Smith All rights reserved.

 Redistribution and use in source and binary forms, with or without